RedBedHed/blipsort/README.md

 best.

 ### Introsort
-The sort is introspective, switching to a guaranteed nlog(n) sort if time complexity trends towards quadratic time.
+The sort is introspective, switching to a guaranteed nlog(n) sort if the sort becomes quadratic.
 Like PDQsort, the sort switches to Heapsort for an interval after log(n) "bad" partitions&mdash; partitions that are significantly unbalanced.

 ### Insertion Sort
 The sort uses Insertion sort on small intervals where asymptotic complexity matters less and instruction overhead matters more.
 The sort employs Java's Pair Insertion sort on every interval except the leftmost.
 Pair insertion sort inserts two elements at a time